mario-moreau/casio-programs/README.md

 - use a 3-pin cable to transfer the program from a friend's Casio
 - use a mini-USB cable to transfer the file from your PC, thanks to the FA-124 software
 - use an SD card, copy the files onto it and then copying them to the Casio's memory directly
-##### There also seem to exist a 3-pin to USB cable which would allow transfers from PCs to Casios that only have a 3-pin port.

 You might have to free up some space and order the calculator to 'optimize' its storage before doing so.